 Life is what happens to you when you’re making other plans.

-A friend of mine is taking classes at Bob Carter’s Actor’s Workshop & Repertory Company in West Palm Beach.
+A friend of mine was taking classes at Bob Carter’s Actor’s Workshop & Repertory Company in West Palm Beach.
 She needed a ride to Bob Carter’s home in Lake Worth so she could choose a monologue from his personal collection of over 5,000.
 I drove her there and offered to wait outside, but she insisted I come inside to meet Bob.

 I entered to see a massive home screening theater that held at least forty seats.
 Bob was on his phone, but seemed to take curious notice of me the moment I walked through the door.
 He had an impressive collection of shelved books about south Florida history and I walked straight towards them while my friend began sifting through a mountain of monologues.